-A former senator is taking a stab at big tech through the non-profit Internet Accountability Project (IAP), which aims to hold big tech companies “accountable” for their “bad acts.”
+A former Senate staffer is taking a stab at big tech through the non-profit Internet Accountability Project (IAP), which aims to hold big tech companies “accountable” for their “bad acts.”

 Hot on the heels of antitrust investigations into Facebook and Google, IAP is a self-described conservative action against big tech companies.